 Egg Retrieval and Embryo Transfer

 You will travel back to our center approximately 4-6 days prior to egg retrieval.
 Final ultrasound studies and blood hormone evaluation will be performed during this period to pinpoint the exact time of optimal egg development.
 When your eggs are ready, you will be scheduled for an egg retrieval.
-Your husband/partner should be present on the day of egg retrieval to provide a semen specimen that will be used to fertilize the eggs with ICSI.
+Your husband/partner should be present on the day of egg retrieval to provide a semen specimen that will be used to fertilize the eggs.

-Approximately 14 days after embryo transfer, you will have a blood pregnancy test performed by your local doctor.
+Approximately 14 days after egg retrieval, you will have a blood pregnancy test performed by your local doctor.
 These tests will be sent to us the same day, so we can inform you of the results.
 If you are pregnant we will continue to work with you and your local doctor to coordinate the ultrasounds, lab work, and medications that are necessary to maximize your chance of maintaining a successful pregnancy.

 To learn more about SpringCreek Fertility's care for out of state and international patients, please contact our office by calling us at (937) 458-5084.